fsioni/projet-sfl/README.md

 ./bin/exec 0
 ```

-- To move along all axis use : `Z Q S F`
+- To move along all axis use : `Z Q S D`
 - To attack an enemy use : `Left click`
-- To pause the game : `escape`
+- To pause the game : `Escape`
 - To restart the game after Game Over : `Space`
-- To mute the sound of the game press : `m`
+- To mute the sound of the game press : `M`
-- To open the debug mode press : `p`
+- To open the debug mode press : `P`
-- To quit press : `x` or the cross button.
+- To quit press : `X` or the cross button.

 <b>Note</b> : fullscreen behaviors are unpredictable.
 Only in-game screen resizing is recommended